jenunez-06/ProjectsForDawit/README.md

-# COSC1437
+#Projects
-Repository for projects due to Dawit G for Java 2.
+Repository for projects due to Dawit G.